 The hoist gear oil must be changed after the first 100 operating hours then on an annual basis, at a minimum thereafter.
 In severe duty applications, the gear oil should be changed every six months.
 Use the recommended lubricants.
-Refer to the machine's lubrication chart.
+Refer to Lubrication, page 9-1.